 Link to the Round Table on the Journal website: http://www.aboutgender.unige.it/index.php/generis/login?source=%2Findex.php%2Fgeneris%2Farticle%2Fview%2F488%2F499 (after registering to the journal).

-The 2018 L’Oréal-UNESCO For Women in Science UK & Ireland Fellowship Awards Programme will open on Monday 4th December 2017 for applications.
+The 2018 L’Oréal-UNESCO For Women in Science UK & Ireland Fellowship Awards Programme opened on Monday 4th December 2017 for applications.
 Five outstanding female early-career scientists will be awarded a bursary of £15,000.

 The fellowship awards are open to female early-career researchers working in the field of life and physical sciences, engineering, mathematics and computer sciences.